underscore-finance/underscore-docs/vaults.md

 **Use Vaults When**: You want set-and-forget yield, need composable/productive collateral, or want to participate without wallet setup.

-**Use Wallets When**: You want full control, custom strategies, payment automation, or manager delegation with precise limits.
+**Use Programmable Wallets When**: You want full control, custom strategies, agent execution, payment automation, or manager delegation with precise limits.

 ---